iTwin/viewer-components-react/packages/measure-tools/README.md

   );
 ```

-# What to add in your frontstage (UI 1.0)
+## What to add in your frontstage

+If you are not using the iTwin-Viewer or iTwin App UI, you can add the measurement tools and measurement property widget to your frontstage like so:

 ### Tools

-Similar to  ```CoreTools``` in iModel.js, measure-tools has a collection of item definitions organized under the ```MeasureToolDefinitions``` singleton.
+Similar to  ```CoreTools``` in iTwin.js, measure-tools has a collection of item definitions organized under the ```MeasureToolDefinitions``` singleton.
 The application can arrange or group the default tool buttons any way it wants.
 Below is an example of creating a vertical toolbar filled with the default measurement tools.

  ```typescript